What is Amalgamation?

 |A New Company X is formed to take over the business of an existing company Y which is wound up.||External reconstruction|

 Amalgamation is different from Merger because neither of the two companies under reference exists as a legal entity.
 Through the process of amalgamation a completely new entity is formed to have combined assets and liabilities of both the companies.

 In this type of amalgamation, not only is the pooling of assets and liabilities is done but also of the shareholders’ interests and the businesses of these companies.
-In other words, all assets and liabilities of the transferor company become that of the transferee company.
-In this case, the business of the transferor company is intended to be carried on after the amalgamation.
+In other words, all assets and liabilities of the transferor company become that of the transfer company.
+In this case, the business of the transfer or company is intended to be carried on after the amalgamation.
 There are no adjustments intended to be made to the book values.
-The other conditions that need to be fulfilled include that the shareholders’ of the vendor company holding atleast 90% face value of equity shares become the shareholders’ of the vendee company.
+The other conditions that need to be fulfilled include that the shareholders of the vendor company holding atleast 90% face value of equity shares become the shareholders’ of the vendee company.

 This method is considered when the conditions for the amalgamation in the nature of merger are not satisfied.
 Through this method, one company is acquired by another, and thereby the shareholders’ of the company which is acquired normally do not continue to have proportionate share in the equity of the combined company or the business of the company which is acquired is generally not intended to be continued.